-This Easter I will be in England; the first Easter that I have spent in this land in long years.
-It follows years of celebrating this Feast of Feasts in countries of Catholic heritage: Ireland, Spain, France.
+This Easter (of 2011), I will be in England; the first Easter I have spent in this land in long years.
+It follows long years of celebrating this Feast of Feasts in countries of Catholic heritage: Ireland, Spain, France.
+(More precisely, one should say countries that never turned to Protestantism; for, of course, England, has, too, centuries of Catholic heritage).

 This is so much the case that one is forced to wonder whether future generations will ask whether this particular Easter marked a moment of resurrection for English Christianity.